kmathew/blogging/README.md

 service to work.

 Please run create_tables.go to generate the tables once.
 No environment variables need to be set unless you plan to connect to a local docker container running dynamoDB.
+By default, in constants file, it's set to use us-west-1 for region.

 For Deployment, create a function for each:
 - authors